MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Hold:**

-    - Incompleted request are Holding for Query in this stage, after clarifies the queries by relevent department then user complete this stage.
+    - Incompleted request are Holding for Query in this stage.

       - *In The action field is following to,*